Pranav-Vijitharan/AeroPulse/README.md

 ## 🚀 How AeroPulse Tackles the Problem Statement

 ### **Challenge Overview:**
 Healthcare is shifting from reactive treatment to **proactive, AI-driven prevention**.
 The challenge is to develop AI-powered solutions that integrate **remote health monitoring, real-time health data tracking, and intelligent alerts** to enable early intervention.
-Solutions should leverage wearable or mobile technology to improve healthcare accessibility.

 ### **AeroPulse as an AI-Centric, Seamless, and Adaptive Solution**